mcameriere/android-repository-using-retrofit2/README.md

         testImplementation 'android.arch.core:core-testing:1.1.1'
     }

-## Add Library Dependencies for unit testing

-Adding android.arch.code-core-testing:1.1.1 allows you to add the following to the RepositoryTest class:
+## Adding android.arch.code-core-testing:1.1.1 allows you to add the following to the RepositoryTest class:

     @Rule
     public InstantTaskExecutorRule instantTaskExecutor = new InstantTaskExecutorRule();

-For some obscure reason it also allows you to use
+For some obscure reason it also allows you to use the following:

     Callback<GroupedInvestmentProductsResponse> callback = invocation.getArgument(0);

-instead of the ugly casting
+instead of the ugly casting:

     Callback<GroupedInvestmentProductsResponse> callback = (Callback<GroupedInvestmentProductsResponse>) invocation.getArguments()[0]

-Adding org.mockito:mockito-core:1.10.19 allows you to use Mockito static methods like:
+## Adding org.mockito:mockito-core:1.10.19 allows you to use Mockito static methods like:

 ### mock